 Here are two Yamada Kazu(b.1954) original glazed works aptly named Enbu-Shino(Dancing Fire) that are hugely popular here in Japan.
 Each in perfect condition with signed boxes, on the large side for chawan and guinomi, signed on base.
 Additional photos gladly sent on request.
-The chawan is 550,000… More
+The chawan is Sold and… More

 Miwa Kyusetsu X (1895-1981), later known as Kyuwa, was the first Living National Treasure of Hagi -the second was his younger brother Miwa Kyusetsu XI (Jusetsu).
 Quite simply, he did what LNT Kaneshige Toyo did for Bizen, or what LNT Nakazato Muan did for Karatsu.
 He is a legendary figure, and… More